ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d4 - a - (REVIEW) React  Lifting State Up .md

 Hints for Iteration 3:
 - Buttons to delete are now in `Movie` component
-- When the user clicks on the button, we need to update state in the parent component (we need to update the list of movies, which is stored as state in the `Main` component).
+- When the user clicks on the button, we need to update state in the parent component (we need to update the list of movies, which is stored as state in the `MovieList` component).
 - To solve it, we need communication from the child to the parent component.
 - You can have a function in the parent component (ex. deleteMovie) and send a reference to that function as props.
 Then, the child component can invoke that function to update state in the parent component.